Maty Huitrón: Personal life

 Huitrón was married to journalist Carlos Silvestre Estrada Lang for 34 years until his death in 2016 at the age of 100.
 She had three children, María Mar, Rocío, and renowned telenovela producer Carla Estrada.

 Death

-Huitrón died on 14 January 2019 at the age of 82.
+Huitrón died on 14 January 2019 at a hospital in Miami, Florida from emphysema at the age of 82.
 She had been suffering respiratory problems for many years as a result of decades of smoking.

 A number of entertainers paid their tributes to the late actress, including Lucero, Emilio Larrosa, Jorge Ortiz de Pinedo, Sergio Mayer, Daniela Romo, Victoria Ruffo and Erika Buenfil.